EdgarRAlves/Library/README.md

     ```./mvnw clean spring-boot:run```

 3. Download and install an API platform (such as Postman) to use the REST Endpoints of the next section.
-The application is preloaded with some books (Antique and Science Journals included).
+The application is preloaded with some books (Antique and Science Journal included).

 ## REST Endpoints
 The following REST endpoints are available upon deployment of the book management system: